eitangold/Final-Engine/README.md

 When the engine starts it will read the configurations from this file to set the search engine accordingly.

-IR Wikipedia Search Engine
-The search engine is system that allows users to search for and retrieve relevant collection of documents.
-It works by indexing the documents in a specific format, such as an inverted index, and then using a ranking algorithm to rank the documents based on their relevance to the user's query.Additionally, the search engine also include other features such as query expansion improve the search experience for the users

-Getting Started

-The config.json file is responsible for storing the configurations for the inverted index.
-The configurations include the settings for the indexing process and the search process.

-The engine_config.json file is responsible for storing the configurations for the search engine.
-The configurations include the settings for the search process and the ranking process.

-Engine_MultiCore.py
-The Engine_MultiCore.py file contains the implementation of a search engine that utilizes multiple cores of the CPU to perform the search operations in parallel.
+The **Engine_MultiCore.py** file contains the implementation of a search engine that utilizes multiple cores of the CPU to perform the search operations in parallel.
 The main goal of this implementation is to improve the performance and efficiency of the search engine by utilizing the multiple cores of the CPU.

-The factory.py file contains the implementation of a factory pattern that is used to create and manage the different objects used in the search engine such as tokenizer and stemmer
+The **factory.py** file contains the implementation of a factory pattern that is used to create and manage the different objects used in the search engine such as tokenizer and stemmer
 It also contains methods for providing interface for creating objects and encapsulating the process of instantiating the objects.
 This allows for a more flexible and efficient way to manage the objects used by the search engine.

-The InvertedIndex.py file contains the implementation of an inverted index data structure, which is a data structure used to improve the efficiency and performance of search engines.
+The **InvertedIndex.py** file contains the implementation of an inverted index data structure, which is a data structure used to improve the efficiency and performance of search engines.

-The Query.py file  contains the implementation of a Query class, which is used to process the user's search query and retrieve relevant documents from the inverted index.
+The **Query.py** file  contains the implementation of a Query class, which is used to process the user's search query and retrieve relevant documents from the inverted index.
 The Query class has methods for tokenizing and normalizing the query, removing stop words and stemming the query.

+**SimilarityFunctions.py** contains the implementation of different similarity functions used in the ranking process.
+Some examples of these functions include cosine similarity and BM25.
+These functions take in a query,and other parameters and calculate a score for each document in the index to determine its relevance to the query.

+**w2v_parser.py** contains the implementation of a Query Expansion which is used to improve the search experience for the users by using pre-trained word embeddings model. also contains the implementatuion of the parser